 - "A letter of invitation is preferred" – Applicants are encouraged to obtain and submit a letter of invitation.
 Those without a letter may be at a disadvantage during peer review.

 - "A letter of invitation is optional" – Applicants are able to submit a letter of invitation.
 The letter of invitation or absence of a letter of invitation will have no impact during the peer review process.

 - "A letter of invitation should not be sought" – Applicants should not seek a letter of invitation

 For awards where an invitation is applicable:

 Once a host is identified, write to him/her directly.
 Include a copy of your curriculum vitae and a description of the activities you will want to pursue.
-The prospective host may wish to understand the expectations of hosting, and you are welcome to share this flyer to inform them.

 If the contact agrees that there is a match between you and the host institution, you may request a letter of invitation from your contact.
 Be aware that anyone who provides an applicant an invitation letter cannot be a referee for the same applicant.

 There are no specific requirements for such letters.
 The letter might include: